-Most interesting wonders of Central African Republic
+Most interesting landmarks of Central African Republic

 The enormous Central African Republic most certainly keeps many secrets which still need to be discovered.
 Country is very diverse – here is dormant rainforest with pygmies, savanna, granitic inselbergs and mighty rivers.
 Known landmarks include beautiful waterfalls, megalithic monuments and diverse cliff art.